binario200/docs/user/kits/redstone.rst

 * Puppet master automation, create new modules and promote them in the :term:`forj-config` project.
 * Gerrit/git services for revision control and change management.
-	* Login with Launchpad openid, use `www.launchpad.net <http://www.launchpad.net>`_ to setup your email account for authentication.
+	* Login with Launchpad openid or LDAP , use `www.launchpad.net <http://www.launchpad.net>`_ to setup your email account for authentication.
+Use LDAP's configuration options to set up your Enterprise Directory Data for authentication.
 	* Create open commits that can be reviewed with the team and gated for change before they hit master.
 	* Tag and release changes when they are ready for testing or production.
 	* Mark commits as work in progress or abandon revert old changes.
-	* Create new gerrit projects and acl’s managed from source in forj-config project.
+	* Create new gerrit projects and aclï¿½s managed from source in forj-config project.
 * Jenkins/Zuul integration
 	* Create zuul macros to automate common build task, or re-use pre-existing openstack macros included in the pre-configured forj-config project.
 	* Create automatic Jenkins jobs so that your team no longer manages Jenkins setup on Jenkins master, all configuration is managed as source in forj-config git project.